-Copper rebounds on weaker dollar; China COVID outbreaks cap gains
+Copper rebounds on weaker dollar; China Covid outbreaks cap gains

-LONDON: Copper bounced on Tuesday after four sessions of losses as the dollar weakened, but rising COVID-19 cases in top metals consumer China capped the upside.
+LONDON: Copper snapped a four-session run of losses on Tuesday as the US dollar weakened, but rising COVID-19 cases in top metals consumer China capped the upside.

-Three-month copper on the London Metal Exchange had gained 1.9% to $8,033 a tonne by 1035 GMT.
-It has pulled back 7% since touching a five-month peak on Nov.
+Three-month copper on the London Metal Exchange was up 1.8% at $8,020 a tonne by 1700 GMT.
+It has pulled back about 7% since touching a five-month peak on Nov.
 14.

 “The dollar is soft, yields are lower and that’s supporting the general level of risk appetite in the market,” said Ole Hansen, head of commodity strategy at Saxo Bank in Copenhagen.

-Copper’s correction lower in recent days had been largely driven by worries about possible pandemic-related shutdowns in China that will curb metals demand, forcing bullish investors to cut their positions, Hansen said.
+Copper’s correction lower in recent days was largely driven by worries about possible pandemic-related shutdowns in China that would curb metals demand, forcing bullish investors to cut their positions, Hansen said.

-China’s capital Beijing shut parks and museums on Tuesday and imposed new testing requirements to enter public places such as malls and hotels as COVID-19 cases climbed.
+China’s capital Beijing shut parks and museums on Tuesday and Shanghai tightened rules for people entering the city as Chinese authorities grapple with a spike in COVID-19 cases.

 “The market seems to be taking the view that the Chinese outbreak is a temporary one, but one that could last longer than expected, so that’s keeping a lid on any exuberance,” Hansen added.